Aman-Giri1/Bank-loan-Dashboard/README.md

 1. Enhanced Reporting: Implement drill-down capabilities and dynamic filtering for deeper analysis.
 2. Integration with External Data: Incorporate economic indicators and market data for holistic risk assessment.
 3. Advanced Analytics: Explore predictive modeling for loan default prediction and customer segmentation.

+This format effectively communicates your role, the methodology employed, key insights derived, and future directions for the project.
+Tailor the details based on your specific contributions and achievements in the bank loan dashboard project using Advanced Excel.